aurabx/.github/profile/README.md

 ## Harmony Development Tools

-- [Harmony DSL](https://github.com/aurabx/harmony-dsl) - The Domain Specfic Language used by Harmony for configuration
+- [Harmony DSL](https://github.com/aurabx/harmony-dsl) - The Domain Specfic Language used by Harmony for configuration (available as a PHP and Rust component)
 - [Runbeam SDK](https://github.com/aurabx/runbeam-sdk-rs) - A Rust SDK for building tools that interract with the Runbeam API (used by Harmony and the Runbeam CLI)

 ## Related Libraries